JSorngard/cosmic_ray_detection/README.md

  * Do not run this on a computer with ECC memory, as that will prevent the issues we are trying to detect!
  * The chance of detection increases with the physical size of your DRAM modules and the percentage of them you allocate to this program.
  * Beware of operating systems being clever, and e.g. compressing unused memory pages.
 A vector of nothing but zeros that hasn't been used in 30 seconds is an excellent target for this.
 This will shrink your detector!
- * Expect detections to be very rare unless you run this on a something like a datacenter.
+ * Expect detections to be very rare unless you have something like a datacenter.
 If you have access to that kind of hardware you probably already know more about how cosmic rays affect it that this program will reveal.